github-changelog-generator/github-changelog-generator/README.md

 It's time to create this token or wait for 1 hour before GitHub reset the counter for your IP.

 ##Features and advantages of this project as compared to other
+- Generate cannonical changelog file, followed by [keepachangelog.com guidlines](http://keepachangelog.com/)
+- Support **Unreleased** issues (closed issues that have not yet released)
+- Customize issues, that should be added to changelog
+- Custom date format supported
+- Ability to manually specify in which version issue was fixed (in case, when closed date is not match) by setting `milestone` of issue the same name as tag of  required version
+- Ability to exclude specific issues from changelog (by labels)
+    - Automatically exclude "questions" - issues marked as `question` labels (and other issues, that should'n be in changelog file: with `duplicate invalid wontfix` labels)
 - Automatically split issues by type
     - 	**Issues** (closed issues w/o any labels)
     - **Merged pull-requests** (all merged pull-requests)
     - **Bug-fixes** (by label `bug` in issue)
     - **Enhancements** (by label `enhancement` in issue)
-    - Excluding "questions" from changelog (issues marked as `question` labels)
-- Custom date format supported
-- Ability to manually specify in which version issue was fixed (in case, when closed date is not match) by setting `milestone` of issue the same name as tag of  required version
-- Ability to exclude specific issues from changelog (by labels)

 ###Alternatives
 Here is a [wikipage list of alternatives](https://github.com/skywinder/Github-Changelog-Generator/wiki/Alternatives), that I found.
 But no one was satisfy my requirements.